Zhang-Henry/AIOS_agent/README.md

   - ':)'
   - '@_@'

-attack_types: we use naive attack for evaluating the PoT backdoor attack and defense.
+attack_types: we only use naive attack for evaluating the PoT backdoor attack and defense.

-defense_type:
+defense_type: (comment this argument for agent attack)
   - cot_paraphrase_defense: Paraphrasing
   - cot_shuffling_defense: Shuffle